Coastal Health

 BUT PREVENTABLE!

-Sometimes land begins to sink--called subsidence--for many reasons.
-Some of these are in our control, such as water overdraft, mining, oil drilling, fracking.
-Some aren't, such as earthquakesl.
-In combination with sea level rise, land subsidence has the potential to take out entire coastal communities.
-Charting and modeling land subsidence is closely monitored by groups like the National Oceanic and Atmospheric Administration.
-Following the science will always lead the way.
+Sometimes land begins to sink--called subsidence.
+Causes of subsidences we can control include water overdraft, mining, oil drilling, & fracking.
+In combination with sea level rise, land subsidence may take out entire coastal communities.
+Coastal subsidence is closely monitored by groups like the National Oceanic and Atmospheric Administration.

 Melting